Sindiewen/Sindiewen.github.io/games.md

 [LD Mini (Ludum Dare Mini)](http://ludumdare.com/compo/) #58 : Pong

-Hisory: This is my first ever game jam title.
+History: This is my first ever game jam title.
 I made it for the MiniLD jam, the 58'th one.
 I made it over the course of a weekend while moving into a new home at the same time (bad idea).
 It's not perfect, But I had fun making it and I learned alot as my first ever project.
 I seemed to have lost the source code so I can't offer any downloads, or any fixes.
 I used this project as a base for the enhanced remake project above "Project Tri-Pong"

 This is using the old pre-HTML5 web player.